the1lab/1lab/src/Cat/Displayed/Instances/Scone.lagda.md

 ~~~

-With the exposition out of the way, we can now define the
+With the exposition out of the way, we can now define the category of
-category of scones by abstract nonsense: the category of scones
+scones by abstract nonsense: the category of scones over $\cB$ is the
-over $\cB$ is the [pullback] of the [fundamental fibration] along the
+[[pullback|pullback fibration]] of the [[fundamental fibration]] along the
 global sections functor.

-[pullback]: Cat.Displayed.Instances.Pullback.html
-[fundamental fibration]: Cat.Displayed.Instances.Slice.html

 ~~~{.quiver}
 \[\begin{tikzcd}